 You can start the licensure process from outside Canada by:

-Visit the International Medical Education Directory (IMED), part of the Foundation for Advancement of International Medical Education and Research‘s (FAIMER) website.
-Your medical school, the name of the medical degree and the year of your graduation must be listed on the FAIMER International Medical Education Directory to be accepted in Canada.
+Visit the World Directory of Medical Schools website.
+Please see our latest news post regarding IMED and WDMS for more information.
+Your medical school, the name of the medical degree and the year of your graduation must be listed in the World Directory of Medical Schools to be accepted in Canada.

 IMGs can test their readiness for the Medical Council of Canada Evaluating Examination (MCCEE) through the Medical Council of Canada Self Administered Evaluating Examination (SAE – EE).
 IMGs who take the SAE – EE will receive the number of questions correctly answered as well as a percentile table that compares their performance to the results achieved by other MCCEE candidates.